Phylogenetics-Brown-BIOL1425/hydroidolina/README.md

 Questions:

 1. Do the trees differ from those published?
 If so, how?
+The combined tree contains as its outgroup the taxon “Olindias Sambaquiensis”, and so the four trees were compared by making that as the outgroup for the other three trees.
+The tree for 16s does not contain this taxon, however, and so general clades were observed to look for similarities.

 The trees do differ from the published ones.
 They differ in the bootstrap values obtained for clades showing the same relationships.
 They also differ in the relationships themselves, with the common ancestor between two organisms differing between the published and the analyzed tree.
 The combined tree that was obtained also differs from the published one in being calibrated with the amount of character changes observed along each branch (in being a phylogram).

 2. How do the trees for each gene differ from each other?